The CBD Debate with Dr. Zac Pilossoph

 Although it was a small group, these projects appeared to be extremely successful.
 I have been able to guide and advise pet parents in numerous states without risking my veterinary license or attempting to practice medicine.
 Unfortunately, I was often not able to answer every question that came up, mostly regarding dosages and weaning off of other medications, due to restrictions in the gray area.
 But, overall every pet parent appears to be happy that a veterinarian showed interest in helping them with this topic.
 The information we do discuss is ‘start low and go slow.’
 That’s been a solid starting point for pet parents as they attempt to self-medicate their pets.

 Pet parents must be fully transparent with their current veterinarian about their consideration for, or decision to implement a cannabis product in their pet’s life.
 As a consultant, I am only able to do so much.
 The veterinarian in charge of each pet is the professional who still retains legal responsibility for that pet’s overall health and wellness.

 Luckily, I have also been fortunate enough to consult with a few veterinarians.
 To know there are veterinarians, other than myself, out there who are ready to consider cannabis for patients is another reason I continue to do what I do.

 The Bottom Line

-The CBD debate in pets is unfortunately still strong with a lot of unknowns and uncertainty in the vet space.
+The CBD debate in regards to pets is unfortunately still strong with a lot of unknowns and uncertainty in the vet space.
 With candid education and transparency, I believe we can continue to fuel this movement.
-Hopefully, the beneficial considerations of cannabis and CBD-based therapies that have been seen in humans for decades will begin to mirror in the veterinary world as well.
+Hopefully, the beneficial considerations of cannabis and CBD-based therapies that have been seen in humans for decades will begin to mirror the veterinary world as well.